-- Russia has had an overall sluggish growth over the past decade. - Electricity remains the main growth driver but industry also increased rapidly.
+- The US remains the main gas consumer in the world. - Russia has had overall sluggish growth over the past decade. - Electricity remains the main growth driver but industry also increased rapidly.

 1- Gas Demand: Changes in demand by economy, 2007-2017